 President Tshisekedi’s Call for Sanctions

-In his recent address at the UN General Assembly, President Tshisekedi made significant claims regarding the involvement of Rwandan troops in supporting the M23.
-He cited reports from United Nations experts indicating that approximately 3,000 to 4,000 Rwandan soldiers are believed to be operating alongside M23 rebels, heightening the instability in the DRC.
+During his recent speech at the UN, President Tshisekedi claimed that Rwandan troops are aiding the M23.
+He referenced UN expert reports suggesting that 3,000 to 4,000 Rwandan soldiers are collaborating with M23 rebels, increasing instability in the DRC.

 Tshisekedi’s advocacy for sanctions against Rwanda is crucial not just as a means of holding accountable those responsible for fueling the conflict but also as a way to prompt international action towards resolving the broader humanitarian crisis that has ensued.